verrazzano/docs/content/en/docs/samples/hello-helidon/_index.md

 **NOTE:** The Hello World Helidon example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.

-All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/hello-helidon`.

 ## Deploy the Hello World Helidon application